grumpyjames/birding-almanac/features/a-200-bird-year/part-24-osprey-spectacular.md

 Ok, yes, we cheated, last post's Yellowhammer was actually from here, sorry.

-Once we've finished our car based feast, we trundle down the track to the hide, accompanied by Linnets and Reed Buntings.
+Once we've finished our car-based feast, we trundle down the track to the hide, accompanied by Linnets and Reed Buntings.
 The hide is glass walled, and, as a result, stiflingly hot.
 No-one has told this part of Scotland that the weather is supposed to be terrible all the time.